Searching around for the best shoulder press machine on the market? Are you trying to get some explosive boulder shoulders?

 Maybe you can contact the manufacturer and see if they can install more but I wouldn't be very hopeful.

-Instead, with weight plates you can add as many as you want, buying them from whoever you want.
+Instead, with weight plates you can add as many as you want, buying them from whoever you want although the best place to buy weights is going to be amazon.
 It will also be cheaper since you can buy them over time instead of all at once.

 Not only that, but you can also use them with other equipment you own.